 Millennials are tech-savvy, the first bona fide ‘internet generation’.
 They demand the highest levels of speed and convenience when it comes to transactions, and tend to have short attention spans.
 Some (the writer of this piece included) are also terrified of answering phone calls.

-We could spend all day shrugging our shoulders and debating the validity of these stereotypes, but the truth is, it might take another two thousand years to get a consensus.
+We could spend all day shrugging our shoulders and debating the validity of these stereotypes, but the truth is, it might take another thousand years to get a consensus.
 And what we’d rather spend our time doing is helping you understand how to sell to millennials.

 Why?
 Put simply, it’s huge business.
 Millennials account for around two billion – or 27% – of the world’s population.
-That’s a huge chunk of your revenue if you’re not using the right techniques and strategies to sell to the millenial.
+That’s a huge chunk of your revenue if you’re not using the right techniques and strategies to sell to the millennial.
 And if you don’t respect millennials – what they do, what they stand for, and what they like – you won’t be selling to them at all.

 So where to begin?
 We’ve got five tips to get you started.